mahayasa/gan-hybrid-sampling-customer-churn/README.md

 - y : target label of your dataset

 ### Classification process
-you can process the X and y variable to the next step for classification stage For example using Decision Tree Classifier
+you can process the X and y variable to the next step for classification stage.
+For example using Decision Tree Classifier:

 ```bash
 model = tree.DecisionTreeClassifier()